smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/06 - Outer Joins.md

 Because of SQL Server's delay in implementation, you may see statements such as below that were used to mimic window functions.
 This statement is often called a "Flash Fill" or "Data Smudge".

-This SQL statment will populate the NULL markers in the `Fruit` column with the nearest prior value.
+This SQL statement will populate the NULL markers in the `Fruit` column with the nearest prior value.

 ```sql
 SELECT  a.ID,